mit-medg/mit-medg.github.io/README.md

   you may want to assure that Google Scholar includes the papers you want to display and then exclude those papers Google Scholar has errorneously included.
-* For the bib entry, please add `pmid`, `pmcid`, `url` if possible.
+* For the bib entry, please add `pmid`, `pmc`, `url` if  possible, because Google Scholar typically omits these.
+If you get a  bib entry from Pubmed, it will include `pmid` and `pmc`.
 The code will parse these attributes and display them on  the website.
 * If you wish, you may also add the `tags` attribute.
 The strings in the `tags` can be searched as a filter.
-* The easiest way to get all of your publications is to export the bibtex file from Google Scholar.
-However, please remember to exclude the publications not belonging to you (GScholar sometimes did this incorrectly).
-You may manually add the `pmid`, `pmc`, `url`, `tags` after exporting the bibtex file.
 * Please do not include punctuations such as `:` or `=` or `+`  in the bibentry key.
 It will result in problems displaying the  paper/bib because of some vagery in the javascript bibtex parser.